YSLee551/oss_final/README.md

 **Why is this project useful?**

-    ● You can easiely open an existing file to continue writing.
+    ● You can easily open an existing file to continue writing.

     ● Saves list in a file for later.